tensorflow/tfx-addons/tfx_addons/copy_example_gen/README.md

  - `input_json_str`: will be the input parameter for CopyExampleGen of type `tfx.dsl.components.Parameter[str]`, where the user will assign their Dict[str, str] input, tfrecords_dict.
 However, because Python custom component development only supports primitive types, we must assign `input_json_str` to `json.dumps(tfrecords_dict)` and place the tfrecords_dict in as an argument.

- - `output_example`: Output artifact can be referenced as an object of its' specified type ArtifactType in the component function being declared.
+ - `output_example`: Output artifact can be referenced as an object of its specified type ArtifactType in the component function being declared.
 For example, if the ArtifactType is Examples, one can reference properties in an Examples ArtifactType (span, version, split_names, etc.) by calling the OutputArtifact object.
 This will be the variable we reference to build and register our Examples Artifact after pasrsing the tfrecords_dict input.

 ### Python Custom Component Implementation Details

   Using fileio.mkdir and fileio.copy, the component will then create a directory folder for each name in `split_name`.
-Following the creation of the `Split-name` folder, the files in the uri path will then be copied into the designated `Split-name` folder.
+Following the creation of the `Split-name` folder, the files in the URI path will then be copied into the designated `Split-name` folder.

   Thoughts from original implementation in phase 1:
   This step can possibly use the [importer.generate_output_dict](https://github.com/tensorflow/tfx/blob/f8ce19339568ae58519d4eecfdd73078f80f84a2/tfx/dsl/components/common/importer.py#L153) function: